jlw-ecoevo/jlw-ecoevo.github.io/projects.md

 any separation of scales infeasible.
 This is especially true at the interface of viral-host interactions, where the set of host defense and viral anti-defense strategies is diverse and fast-evolving.
-Extensive research has profiled the diversity of host and viral communities, but we know relatively little about the distribution of host defense and viral anti-defense strategies across environments.
+Extensive research has profiled the diversity of host and viral communities, but we know relatively little about the distribution of host defense and viral anti-defense strategies across environments.</p>

-What drives selection favoring a particular defense strategy?
-What new defense systems are still waiting to be discovered?
+<p>What drives selection favoring a particular defense strategy?
+What new defense systems are still waiting to
+be discovered?
 How do defense systems coevolve with pathogens over time, and how does this coevolution feed back into the dynamics of host-virus interactions?
-A central theme of our previous and ongoing work is the application of tools from the fields of machine learning and complex systems science, alongside more traditional approaches from population genetics and theoretical ecology, to understand the ecology and evolution of antiviral defense strategies.
+A central theme of our previous and ongoing work is the application of tools from the fields of machine learning and complex systems science, alongside more traditional approaches from population genetics and theoretical ecology, to understand the ecology and evolution of antiviral defense strategies.</p>

 </details>